What to wear on a plane: outfit inspiration to help you travel in style

 Whether it's work or play, what to wear on a plane has no easy answer.
 There are so many elements of the day to consider, particularly if you're going on a long-haul or night flight.
 Whatever you decide on, keep comfort as the focal point, and use the styling tips laid out below as a way to add polish to your finished look.

 Consider the time of day and temperature at your final destination and if you're heading straight to your accommodation or if you're going directly into a meeting or social setting.
-Airports generally involve a lot of walking, so make sure you have comfortable flats, as you don't want to be sprinting for final boarding in your best designer heels.
+Airports generally involve a lot of walking, so make sure you have comfortable flats, as you don't want to be sprinting for final boarding in heels.

 1. Loungewear

-Athleisure remains a big fashion trend 2022, as designers continue to use sports-luxe as a guiding principle for many key looks.
+Athleisure remains a big spring/summer fashion trend 2023, as designers continue to use sports-luxe as a guiding principle for many key looks.
 The best leggings, joggers and sweatshirts are all great choices for what to wear on a plane, but to keep the style factor high, opt for coordinating two pieces with more directional cuts.
-Think wide-leg, soft jersey trousers, and matching sweatshirts for an outfit that works for both comfort and design.
+Think wide-leg, soft jersey pants, and matching sweatshirts for an outfit that works for both comfort and design.
 To keep your hair neat, investigate how to wear headbands and pair your coord with a soft fabric hairband that you can easily remove and fold away into your hand luggage if needed.
-Slip a lightweight jersey tee into your holdall if heading to hot climes, as you can easily pop this on at the other end and tie your jumper around your waist.
+Slip a lightweight jersey tee into your holdall if heading to hotter climes, as you can easily pop this on at the other end and tie your jumper around your waist.

 A styling tip...